 The projected water demands of the project compared to the planned water demands of the project site per the City's 2010 UMWP and SDCWA's 2010 UWMP are identified in Table 5.11-1, Projected Versus Planned Water Demands For The Project, below.
 As shown, the total projected water demand for the project is 208,138 gpd (233 AFY), and the planned demand is 76,800 gpd (86 AFY).
 The WSA notes that the difference (131,338 gpd or 147 AFY) is accounted for through the Accelerated Forecasted Growth demand increment of the SDCWA's 2010 UWMP.
-As documented in the 2010 UWMP, the SDCWA utilizes the Accelerated Forecasted Growth demand increment of future and existing development.
+As documented in the 2010 UWMP, the SDCWA utilizes the Accelerated Forecasted Growth demand increment to demonstrate adequate supplies for future and existing development.
 Therefore, based on the City's 2010 UWMP and the SDCWA's 2010 UWMP, the project would not result in unanticipated water demands and there would be sufficient water planned to supply the project's estimated annual average usage.
-In addition, the next update of the demand forecast, which will include the project.
+In addition, the next update of the demand forecast for the SDCWA's 2015 UWMP will be based on SANDAG's most recently updated forecast, which will include the project.

 Table 5.11-1 PROJECTED VERSUS PLANNED WATER DEMANDS FOR THE PROJECT

-Water Demonds Amount
+Amount

-water Demanus gpd AFY
+Water Demands gpd AFY

 Projected Demands 208,138 233

 Planned Demands - City's 2010 UWMP 76,800 86

 Planned Demands - SDCWA's 2010 UWMP 131,338 147

 Net Unanticipated Demands 0 0

-gpd = gallons per day; AFY = acre feet per year Source: City 2011c.
+gpd = gallons per day; AFY = acre feet per year